An Introduction to Deep Morphological Networks: Experimental Setup

 \subsection{Baselines}

-For all datasets, two baselines were used.
-The first baseline is a standard convolutional version of the proposed DeepMorphNet.
-Precisely, this baseline recreates the exact morphological architecture using the traditional convolutional layer (instead of depthwise and pointwise convolutions) but preserving all remaining configurations (such as filter sizes, padding, stride, etc).
-Furthermore, differently from the morphological networks, this baseline makes use of max-pooling layers between the convolutions, which makes it very similar to the traditional architectures of the literature~\cite{lecun1998gradient,krizhevsky2012imagenet}.
-The second baseline, referenced hereafter with the prefix ``Depth'', is exactly the DeepMorphNet architecture but without using binary weights and depthwise pooling.
-This baseline reproduces the same DeepMorphNet architecture using only depthwise and pointwise convolutions (i.e., depthwise separable convolution~\cite{chollet2017xception}) without binary weights.
+Several baselines were employed in this work.
+The first one, exploited in both tasks and all aforementioned datasets, is a standard convolutional version of the corresponding DeepMorphNet.
+This baseline, referenced as ConvNet, recreates the exact morphological architecture using the traditional convolutional layer but preserving all remaining configurations (such as filter sizes, padding, stride, etc).
+Moreover, this baseline makes use of max-pooling layers between the convolutions, which makes it very similar to the traditional architectures of the literature~\cite{krizhevsky2012imagenet}.
+An extension of this first baseline, referenced as PreMorph-ConvNet and exploited only for the (non-synthetic) image classification datasets, uses pre-defined morphological operations as pre-processing to extract the first set of discriminative features~\cite{aptoula2016deep,wang2018lidar}.
+Such data is then used as input to a ConvNet (in this case, the previously described one), which is responsible for performing the final classification.
+The third baseline, used only for the (non-synthetic) image classification datasets and referenced hereafter Depth-ConvNet, is exactly the DeepMorphNet architecture but without using binary weights and depthwise pooling.
+This baseline reproduces the same DeepMorphNet architecture (also using depthwise and pointwise convolutions) and, consequently, \textbf{has the same number of parameters}, except for the binary weights.

+Other baselines, used only for the (non-synthetic) image classification datasets, are the deep morphological frameworks proposed by~\cite{mondal2020image,franchi2020deep}.
+In these cases, the DeepMorphNet architecture was recreated, as far as possible, using both techniques.

+Finally, the last baseline, referenced with the suffix ``SK'' and explored only for the (non-synthetic) image classification datasets, is the convolutional and morphological networks, but with Selective Kernels (SK)~\cite{li2019selective}, which allows the network to give more importance to certain feature maps than to others.

-Differently from the morphological networks, both baselines use Rectified Linear Units (ReLUs)~\cite{nair2010rectified} as activation functions and batch normalization~\cite{ioffe2015batch} (after each convolution).
-It is important to that, despite the differences, both baselines have the exact same number of layers and feature maps of the base DeepMorphNet.
+Differently from the morphological networks, all baselines use batch normalization~\cite{goodfellow2016deep} (after each convolution) and Rectified Linear Units (ReLUs)~\cite{nair2010rectified} as activation functions.
+It is important to note that, despite the differences, all baselines have the exact same number of layers and feature maps of the base DeepMorphNet.
 We believe that this conservation allows a fair comparison between the models given that the potential representation of the networks is somehow the same.